klavenjones/open-forum-backend/README.md

 ```

-To check for any linting violations run:
+To check for any prettier violations run:

 ```bash
 npm run prettier:check